hcedenoindri/Directed-Acyclic-Graph-Cpp/TESTS/TESTS-README.md

 To get started running individual tests:

-    - copy your Graph.h file into a folder with all of these files.
+    - copy your Graph.h file into this directory.
     - run make
     - examine one or more of the .ref files.
 You will see that it includes exactly how the test case should be run.
 Try it!
 Does the output